wix-incubator/server-guild-lt-interviews/evaluation/FEEDBACK.md

 ## Purpose

-Each point in feedback should be aimed to helping receiving person improve.
+Each point of the feedback should be aimed at helping the receiving person improve.
 Think about it when writing each of the points.

 ## Actionable Points

-Feedback loses a lot of value if it's not clear what action receiver should take.
-In most cases it manifests as one of two properties:
+Good feedback should clearly indicate ways to improve.
+This can usually be achieved in two ways:

-A. Reference to a topic or source that covers the point.
+A. Referencing a topic or source that covers the point.

 B. Suggesting an alternative.